 The budget proposals of the administrative branches are reviewed in the Ministry of Finance during the spring and summer.
 The Minister of Finance decides on the Ministry of Finance’s budget proposal in July-August and submits the proposal to the ministries.
 The proposal is also published on the Ministry of Finance’s website.

-Government budget session in August
+Government budget session

 Based on the Ministry of Finance’s position, the Minister of Finance conducts with the relevant ministers in each ministry a negotiation round that aims to resolve any differences of opinion about the level of appropriations.
 After the negotiation round, the Government reviews the budget proposal prepared by the Ministry of Finance in its budget session, which lasts for a couple days.
 In the budget session, the Government approves the content of its budget proposal.